-The Faculty Development Committee will offer 3-4 awards to support full-year sabbatical/pre-tenure leaves at 60% of salary.
-Full-Year Sabbatical Enhancement Awards provide compensation beyond the Sabbatical Stipend provided by the Dean of Faculty and Vice President for Academic Affairs' office for all sabbaticals.
+The Faculty Development Committee will offer a limited number of awards to support full-year sabbatical/pre-tenure leaves at 60% of salary.
+Full-Year Sabbatical Enhancement Awards provide compensation beyond the Sabbatical Stipend provided by the DOF/VPAA's office for all sabbaticals.
 Faculty applying for a full-year sabbatical are eligible for both.
 Full-Year Sabbatical Enhancement Awards are highly competitive; therefore, faculty should clearly outline the projected scope of work to be accomplished during the sabbatical year.